zanussbaum/Telepresence-Robot/README.md

 It currently only streams the video onto the webpage.

-The webpage utilizes the Flask video version from Miguel Grinberg here: https://github.com/miguelgrinberg/flask-video-streaming.
+The webpage utilizes the Flask video streaming from Miguel Grinberg here: https://github.com/miguelgrinberg/flask-video-streaming.